 Daemen has a number of short-term faculty-led opportunities which vary year-to-year.
 These can include culture, art, history business, and service learning.
 Examples include:

 - Poland: A one-month, summer seminar centered on Polish history, culture, and students participate in a service learning project.
-This seminar is offered every year andis open to all students.
+This seminar is offered every other year and is open to all students.

 - Dominican Republic: Students work on sustainable community projects in rural areas.
-This seminar is offered every year and os open to all students.
+This seminar is offered every other year during intersession and is open to all students.